Mccalabrese/rust-wayland-power/README.md

 ### Our custom scripts will need these

-sudo pacman -S cloudflared pacman-contrib # (for 'checkupdates')
+sudo pacman -S cloudflared pacman-contrib fakeroot # (for 'yay' and 'checkupdates')

 ### User apps I use